SoftUni-Internal/interactive-content/EN/01-Internet-Explained/04-Internet-Protocol.md

 It is a much larger number than the **IPv4**.

-The sixth version of the internet protocol has about **340 undecillion** possible combinations.
+The sixth version of the Internet protocol has about **340 undecillion** possible combinations.

 For reference, an **undecillion** is one, followed by 36 zeroes.